ChrisBeeley/notebook/content/docs/ds_for_evidence/_index.md

 # bookSearchExclude: false
 ---

-The SU data science team are currently looking at how we can use DS tools to help with evidence review.
-I know nothing whatsoever about this so I'm going to do some reading on it and I may as well write it here in case it helps anyone else.
-So far I have a list of links, I will flesh this document out with these and more in due course.

 ## Metaverse

 [Metaverse](https://rmetaverse.github.io/) is "An R ecosystem for meta-research".
 It is a meta package which installs: